 I explained to the girls that we were going to try to build an ice sculpture.
 They wet their brushes and pressed them to the big block of ice, and we took turns pressing coloured cubes to the larger blue block.

 This was a bit tricky because the weather was so hot.
 In winter time, the wet blocks stick together in seconds because the water between them freezes so quickly.
+A great science lesson for kids.

 Quite honestly, the girls preferred to scoop, pour and mix the ice cubes in the bowl of water.
 Hey, that’s to be expected.
 They’re 2, 3 and 4 years old.
 I, on the other hand, had quite a good time building my frozen fractal structure!